artis-mcrt/artistools/README.md

 ```

 ## Usage
-Artistools provides commands including:
-  - artistools-deposition
-  - artistools-spencerfano
-  - artistools-make1dslicefrom3dmodel
-  - artistools-estimators
+Type "artistools" at the command-line to get a full list of commands.
+The most frequently used commands are:
-  - artistools-lightcurve
+  - plotartisestimators
-  - artistools-nltepops
+  - plotartislightcurve
-  - artistools-nonthermal
+  - plotartisnltepops
-  - artistools-radfield
+  - plotartisnonthermal
-  - artistools-spectrum
+  - plotartisradfield
-  - artistools-transitions
+  - plotartisspectrum

-Use the -h option to get a list of command-line arguments for each subcommand.
+Use the -h option to get a list of command-line arguments for each command.
 Most of these commands would usually be run from within an ARTIS simulation folder.

 ## Example output